gobbyo/IoT/README.md

 ### IoT Fundamentals with a Simulated Device

 This section of tutorials starts you on the basics of IoT cloud development.
-With the exception on the first tutorial to [Create a Cloud Virtual Machine](docs/tutorial-prerequisites.md), the remaining tutorials focus on setting up and using IoT Cloud services.
-No need for a Raspberry Pi in this section of tutorials because you'll simulate the device with code.
-Once you've completed this section you'll have a solid understanding of the Azure Cloud.
+With the exception on the first tutorial to [Create a Cloud Virtual Machine](docs/tutorial-prerequisites.md), the remaining tutorials focus on setting up and using IoT Cloud services and using a simulated device to interact with them.
+No need for a Raspberry Pi in this section.
+There are several reasons you'll start with a simulated IoT device rather than a real one:

+- **Cost**.
+Simulated IoT devices are typically less expensive than real ones, which can make them a more affordable option for learning and experimentation.
+- **Convenience**.
+Simulated IoT devices can be more convenient to use than real ones, as they do not require physical setup or maintenance.
+This can be especially useful if you do not have access to a real IoT device or if you are learning remotely.
+- **Safety**.
+Simulated IoT devices can be safer to use than real ones, as they do not involve any physical components or connections.
+This can be especially important if you are working with potentially hazardous devices or if you are learning to code with a limited understanding of the underlying hardware.
+- **Reproducibility**.
+Simulated IoT devices can be easier to reproduce and share than real ones, which can be useful for collaborative learning or for sharing code examples.

+However, it is also important to note that learning to code with a real IoT device can provide a more realistic and hands-on experience, which is covered in the tutorials that follow this section.
+Once you've completed this section you'll have a solid understanding of how IoT devices interact with the Cloud.

 1. [Create a Cloud Virtual Machine](docs/tutorial-prerequisites.md)
 1. [Configure your Cloud Machine](docs/tutorial-configure.md)